The Mysterious Professor At The Center Of The Russia-Trump Probe Has Disappeared. Even His Girlfriend Can't Find Him.

 “I am angry with myself.
 I did not see what he really is!”
 Anna wrote in a Facebook message last month.
 “Joseph only promised me...many promises.”

-In what was one of Mifsud’s last messages to her, the 57-year-old professor wrote — after she reminded him that the baby was due soon and that they hadn’t seen one another in months — that either she give him time to recover or their paths will go different ways.
+In what was one of Mifsud’s last messages to her, the 57-year-old professor wrote — after she reminded him that the baby was due soon and that they hadn’t seen one another in months — that either she give him time to recover or their paths would go different ways.

 “We still need to speak face to face,” he said, apparently referencing the baby.
 “We never did.”